"Portrait of Alex" (Fingerpainting) 2006 Oil on Canvas 12"x 16" Collection the Artist

 Parks is a member of the faculty of the School of Visual Arts in New York where he teaches courses on portraiture, realist techniques and gouache techniques.

 This website provides an archive of the artist's work since 1977 from the early cityscapes, through his lyrical and romantic garden paintings, his riotous "havoc" paintings up to his latest pictures.
-His new work features images based on his life in New York over the last few decades and will be exhibited in March - April 2015.
+His new work features images based on his life in New York over the last few decades were exhibited in New York March - April 2015.

 In New York: New Paintings by John A. Parks